stashed/docs/docs/addons/kubedump/application/index.md

 #### Ensure `kubedump` Addon

-When you install the Stash Enterprise version, it will automatically install all the official addons.
+When you install the Stash, it will automatically install all the official addons.
 Make sure that `kubedump` addon was installed properly using the following command.

 ```bash
 ❯ kubectl get tasks.stash.appscode.com | grep kubedump